Dorian144/Dorian144/README.md

 ### ⚡ Fun Fact

-I used to work 12-hour shifts in a furniture production team and traffic control — so I know what real pressure feels like.
+I used to work 12-hour shifts in a furniture production team and traffic control, so I know what real pressure feels like.
 Now I bring that same grit to software development.